siemens/link-checker-service/README.md

 and start the server with the argument: `--config .link-checker-service.toml`

 alternatively, set the client proxy via an environment variable: `LCS_PROXY=http://myproxy:8080`

+### Stats (POC)

+The checker stats can be obtained via the `/stats` route.
+The stats are simple counts of situations encountered.
+If multiple checkers are configured, e.g. one going through a proxy, and one not going through a proxy, the counts of the link checker events will contain both calls for now.

 ## Development